-Olivia Jade Flaunts Her Fit Figure In A Cheeky Brown Bikini While Enjoying ‘Swinter’ Weather
+Olivia Jade Flaunts Her Fit Figure In A Cheeky Brown Bikini While Enjoying 'Swinter' Weather

 Olivia Jade came up with her own creative way to describe the warm winter weather that the Los Angeles area has been experiencing in her latest Instagram share.
 The post also showed the influencer taking advantage of the balmy temperature by rocking a bikini for a poolside photo op.

-Olivia, 21, deemed the summery winter “swinter” in the caption of her post, and she likely made a few of her followers a bit envious by sharing a visual of what her sunny Saturday looked like.
-She was pictured showing off her scorching-hot figure outdoors in a brown two-piece.
+Olivia, 21, deemed the summery winter "swinter" in the caption, and she likely made a few of her followers a bit envious by sharing a visual of what her sunny Saturday looked like.
+She showed off her scorching-hot figure outdoors in a brown two-piece.
 Her top featured fixed triangle cups and wide shoulder straps.
-The garment’s deep V-neck showed off an eyeful of her ample cleavage.
+The garment's deep V-neck showed off an eyeful of her ample cleavage.

 Olivia's bottoms featured a belt-like band that formed the waist and sides.
 She accessorized her swimwear with stacked bangle bracelets, a pendant necklace, and a string of white beads.
 Her glossy brunette locks were slightly damp and parted down the middle.
 The scintillating sunlight brought out her hair's golden highlights.